scoulomb/myDNS/understand-dns/p2-1-xx-questions.md

 </p>
 </details>

 Answer is NO. And it does not make sense.
+We would turn into circle.

 #### Canonical CNAME case